sjfke/nonbleedingedge/projects/docker-or-podman.rst

 Docker or Podman
 ================

-* Which is better for containerization development
+* Which is better for containerization development?
 * Comparison using Windows 11 Home edition (no Hyper-V) both WSLv2 based

 #######